Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Experimental data

 The filtered 3898 pulses were further post-processed by removing a possible voltage offset by shifting the recorded $V_\mathrm{out}(t)$ values by the average voltage value measured between $t=0\texttt{-}24\,\mu\mathrm{s}$.
-Finally, in order to reduce the computational load for the machine learning tasks, the time windows of the single pulses were narrowed down to 24$\,\mu$s (1200 samples) by locating the pulse minimum and including the 300 antecedent and 900 subsequent samples.
+The waveforms were truncated to a time window of $24\,\mu\mathrm{s}$ (corresponding to 1200~samples) by locating the pulse minimum and including the 300 antecedent and 900 subsequent samples.
+This ensures that we fully capture the 1064\,nm photon triggered pulses given their average rise and decay times (see Fig.~\ref{pulses_and_PCA_Figure_ab}(a)).
+Evidently, we strived for minimizing the time window (and the number of samples) in order to limit the computational load for the CNNs.
+The waveforms were not resampled prior to training of the CNNs in order to prevent any loss of information.
 For the rest of the manuscript, we will keep referring to these 1064\,nm photon triggered time traces as \textit{light pulses}.
 The average measured light pulse is presented in Fig.~\ref{pulses_and_PCA_Figure_ab}(a) together with an example of a single pulse in the inset of the figure, further illustrating the baseline noise present in the measurements.

 Right after measuring the light pulses, we proceeded to measure the extrinsic background over a period of two days using the same system configuration except for disconnecting the optical fiber from the laser source and sealing its open end with a metallic cover.
 A total of 8872 background events exceeding the 10\,mV trigger threshold were observed.
 While all of these pulses were included as training and evaluation data for the CNNs without making any cuts, they were post-processed in the same way as the light pulses by removing the voltage offsets and clipping the time windows as described above.
 It should be noted that for the pulses with large rise and decay times, typically originating from intrinsic background sources, the clipped time window can be too narrow to fully represent the entire pulse.
 Regardless, these pulses would have been in any case very easily distinguishable from the light pulses.
 We refer to all of the recorded background pulses as \textit{dark pulses} for the rest of the manuscript.
 The average measured dark pulse is presented in Fig.~\ref{pulses_and_PCA_Figure_ab}(a).